- 1 Havant Group Counselling.

 Unlike NHS services (where you have already paid through NI taxation), private counselling will cost you some money.

-The fee shown is per individual group member per weekly session (whether attended or missed).
-Each group session lasts 90 minutes.
+Group Counselling sessions are weekly, and last for a standard 90 minutes.
+Sessions are once a week (except for holidays).
+The fee shown is per individual group member / per weekly session (whether attended or missed).
 Groups are a minimum of 4 members and a maximum of 8 members.

-My fees become due on the day of our weekly session.
-You may pay for your session fees online (eg bank transfer, credit/debit card payment) or in person (cash, cheque [made out to Dean Richardson], credit/debit card).
+You may pay your counselling fees online (e.g. by a bank transfer, credit/debit card payment or PayPal) or pay in person (cash, cheque [made out to Dean Richardson], credit/debit card).

 |Friday Appointments:||Not available|